Black Rock Forest: Programs and projects

-The consortium runs several regular programs and projects in conjunction with its member institutions.
-A Small Grants program, funded by the Ernst C. Stiefel Foundation, has been in place since 1990, continuing a similar practice of Harvard's.
+The Consortium runs several regular programs and projects in conjunction with its member institutions.
+A small grants program, funded by the Ernst C. Stiefel Foundation, has been in place since 1990, continuing a similar practice of Harvard's.
 Teachers and researchers at member institutions are eligible for up to $3,000 for educational projects and $5,000 for research projects.
-A total of $425,000 has been given out since then.
+By 2008, a total of $425,000 has been given out since then.

-The School in the Forest program, funded initially by a grant from the New York Community Trust, brings students from urban public schools in New York City to the forest for day or overnight trips to get the same experience the consortium's member schools and school districts enjoy for their students.
-Currently P.S 220 in the Mott Haven section of the Bronx and P.S/I.S 311 from Inwood, the northern tip of Manhattan Island, are participating.
+The School in the Forest program, funded initially by a grant from The New York Community Trust, brought students from urban public schools in New York City to the forest for day or overnight trips to get the same experience the Consortium's member schools and school districts enjoy for their students.
+P.S.
+220 in the Mott Haven section of the Bronx and P.S/I.S 311 from Inwood, the northern tip of Manhattan Island, participated in 2004.
 The weekend of April 29, 2011, the Marine Biology Research Program of the Urban Assembly New York Harbor School headed to Black Rock Forest to take part in ecosystem ecology projects.

 In the mid-1990s, Jean Gardner, a consortium consultant, began putting together a Virtual Forest Initiative, a new concept designed to take advantage of the possibilities of the then-emerging World Wide Web.
 It would not only allow visitors to take a "virtual hike" through the forest, it would also provide real-time data from the forest's environmental monitoring network to enhance appreciation of its ecological importance.
-In April 2004 a virtual hike with data was made available, in addition to the clickable map on the Consortium's website.
+In April 2004, a virtual hike with data was made available, in addition to the clickable map on the Consortium's website.

 The first "Green Ride", a three-day, 260-mile (418 km) bicycling trip from Fort Tryon Park in Manhattan to the forest and back, was held in October 2007.
 It was successful in raising $60,000 for forest programs and will be held again in 2008.

 Consortium member institutions and organizations

-The following institutions are members of the consortium:
+The following institutions have been or currently are members of the Black Rock Forest Consortium: